fmoessbauer/drace/README.md

 Thereto we provide a header with macros in `drace-client/include/annotations/drace_annotation.h`.
 To enable these macros, define `DRACE_ANNOTATION` prior to including the header.

-A example how to use the annotations is given in `test/mini-apps/annotations/`.
+A example on how to use the annotations is provided in `test/mini-apps/annotations/`.

 ## Testing with GoogleTest